zackdraws/zackdraws.github.io/README.md

 - a fork is like a fork in the road.
 The fork is its own seperate directory that you can make changes to and make your own.
 - Once you make a fork change all of the image files but do not change the file names.
 The file names need to be the same so that the website still references the site.
 - > gh repo fork zackdraws/zackdraws.github.io
-from the terminal in your ~/ user directory or whereever you want to store it or you can click the fork button.
-### 1.4 Using Git -
-When I first started using git I did not understand why or how it worked I just knew that's what you use.
-But basically you use git to add changes then you commit those changes with a commit message explaining what you changed.
-Finally you push the changes to merge the changes to the official site.
-If you make a mistake you can git restore from an earlier version.
-I've used github desktop, vscode's github plug in and git with magit and lastly git terminal, I would recommend to use git terminal the most but vscode's git is the easiest to understand and is the most visual.
-### 1.4 Making changes to push to Git
-- to make changes to the site you can use any text editor to change the html or css files, you just have to push the changes through git
 # Programs used-
 ## Code Editors -
 ### Emacs